Ichim9/Ichim9/README.md

 - Hi, I’m @Ichim9
 - I'm currently learning coding to give this profile a use.
-- Any pronouns are fine.
+- Any pronouns are fine (as i don't care if i get misgendered)

 <!---